-As a locally owned contractor in bathroom remodel, I was always on a very tight schedule and my mind set was work, work and more work.
+As a local personal injury attorney for car accidents I was always on a very tight schedule and my mind set was work, work and more work.
 I needed to expand my company and I knew that hard work was the way to achieve this goal.
 Then one day, I met a lovely widowed, handicapped woman who needed repairs done in her bathroom so she could continue on in her daily life.
 I looked over the job and gave her the price and she advised that she would have to save some funds in order to pay for the remodel and repairs.
 At that point I realized that I have the opportunity to make a difference in this woman’s life by simply giving back and that is when this philanthropic journey began.

 At the time I did not realize how one kind act changes the way your business is perceived.
 By the mere giving back we’ve had clients tell us they want to do business with us because they know that we are passionate about our line of work.
 It’s an unintended consequence, but philanthropy is helping us build customer loyalty.
 It puts you on a more personal level with your client’s and they let all their friends and family know how you have helped them.
 It builds your client base and just makes you feel good.
 Most people have the mindset of wanting to give back once they have made enough to be able to afford to do so.
 That will most likely never happen in our lifetime.
 When I was in college, I volunteered helping elderly people around their homes.
 We painted porches, window frames and rebuilt steps.
 The feeling that you got seeing a woman almost cry because she never thought this would get done is payment enough.